nsidc/data-access-tool-ui/README.md

 ## Deployment

-Deploy the application from the same [drupal](https://bitbucket.org/nsidc/drupal/src/landing-page-module/) VM that you used to build the application.
+Deploy the application from the same VM that you used to build the application (e.g., your [drupal](https://bitbucket.org/nsidc/drupal/src/landing-page-module/) dev VM).

 ### Move the build content